howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

   'Learn how write a GraphQL schema and how to try and run it.'
 ---

-In this chapter, you we'll learn about the GraphQL schema:
+In this chapter, you will learn about the GraphQL schema:

 1. How it performs as an API contract between the consumer and the provider,
 2. How you can use `graphql` library as a basic GraphQL execution mechanism
-3. What is a GraphQL operation and how we can use it.
+3. What is a GraphQL operation and how you can use it.

 ### Getting Started with GraphQL

-To get a better understanding of how GraphQL works, you can start by [reading this tutorial about GraphQL basics](https://graphql.org/learn/).
+To get a better understanding of how GraphQL works, you can start by [reading this tutorial about GraphQL basics](https://www.howtographql.com/basics/0-introduction/).

 If you are already familiar with the basics of GraphQL, here's a quick overview: